Gamal-exe/elk-stack-project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
+Load balancing ensures that the application will be highly secure, in addition to restricting traffic to the network.
 - Load balancers are integral in their nature to security, they are able to divert traffic from a companies main server to a public, rendering a DDOS Attack ineffective.
-The advantage of a jumpbox is in their isolation.  _ODO
+The advantage of a jumpbox is in their isolation.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+- Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the system logs and system metric

 - filebeat watches for log files and sends them to elasticsearch
 - metricbeat collects metrics from the operating system or server.